 However, we are aware of the fact, that we can’t check on all of them regularly.
 To do so, besides common sense, we also need you!

 If you have suggestions or comments, then let us know!
-Just write an e-mail to firstname.lastname@example.org
+Just drop us an e-mail to firstname.lastname@example.org

 Respect other users

 Respect each other.
-Everyone provides different services, has different views, sexual or religious orientation.
-None of this makes one “better”, “worse”.
+Everyone performs differently, has different views, sexual or religious orientation.
+None of this makes one better or worse than the other.